Vitols999/QMS-WIKI/DocFaqConfig.md

     * *Location (Linux):* `~/.config/QLandkarte/`
 * **INI file**
     * *Purpose:* Save most of the QMS setup and configuration information in a usual INI file structure
-    * *Command line:* `qmapshack.exe -c my_inifile.ini`
+    * *Commandline:* `qmapshack.exe -c my_inifile.ini`
     * *Location (Windows):* defined with INI file name, if necessary, `my_inifile.ini` should include complete path
     * *Location (Linux):* defined with INI file name, if necessary, `my_inifile.ini` should include complete path
 * **Registry (Windows only)**
     * *Purpose:* Save most of the QMS setup and configuration information in a structure similar to the one used in QMS INI file.
-Registry is used, if no INI file is given on command line.
+Registry is used, if no INI file is given on commandline.
     * *Location (Windows):* `HKCU\Software\QLandkarte\QMapShack`
 * **`QMapShack.conf` (Linux only)**
     * *Purpose:* Save most of the QMS setup and configuration information in a usual INI file structure.
-File is used, if no QMS INI file is given on command line.
+File is used, if no QMS INI file is given on commandline.
     * *Location (Linux):* `~/.config/QLandkarte/`
 * **User-defined waypoint icons**
     * *Purpose:* Default path for adding user-defined waypoint icons (user can change this path!)